A long and proud tradition

-Then closely followed other wonderful Australia wide reunions — namely 2 in Sydney, 2 in Melbourne, 3 in Wagga, 1 in Adelaide, 1 in Brisbane and 1 in Canberra, and in between both South Australia via Secretary Wally Hammond and Victoria, via Tom Stevens had organized small groups to travel to Darwinespecially Coomalie Creek.
-NSW, via Lester Cox organized a mid year gathering at lnverell and Ron Jordan organized another at Nelson Bay.
-So we have been a great group of travelers.
+Then closely followed other wonderful Australia wide reunions — namely 2 in Sydney, 2 in Melbourne, 3 in Wagga, 1 in Adelaide, 1 in Brisbane and 1 in Canberra, and in between both South Australia via Secretary Wally Hammond and Victoria, via Tom Stevens had organised small groups to travel to Darwin especially Coomalie Creek.
+NSW, via Lester Cox organised a mid year gathering at lnverell and Ron Jordan organised another at Nelson Bay.
+So we have been a great group of travellers.

 I will attempt a few well deserved ‘thank yous’, but as usual will be shot down by some members, saying “What about so and so”.
 Sorry fellows, ‘Memory loss!‘.

-Sir Charles Read (still on deck) for being a Patron and great CO.
+Sir Charles Read (sadly passed on) for being a Patron and great CO.

 Doug Riding (son of Sqd.
 Leader) for being a patron and leading us on Anzac Days.